Yahyakiani/Data-Mining-and-Analysis/README.md

 -After that install all the requirements in the virtual enviroment by the following command -- pip install -r requirements.txt

--When all of the above procedure is complete, run the program from the following the command in main directory
+-When all of the above procedures are complete, run the program from the following the command in main directory
 Linux:
 --python3 run.py
 Windows:
 --python run.py

-There 2 options avaialble to execute the code.
+These 2 options available to execute the code.

 Option 1: